JoshuaKSt/Addiction/README.md

 cd Addiction/Molecular_Models
 python3 Methadone.py

-# Run docking simulation to find optimal energy position for Methadone against Mu-opioid receptor and to combine them into one pdb file.
+# Run docking simulation which finds optimal energy position for Methadone against Mu-opioid receptor
+# then combines them into one pdb file.
 python3 Docking.py

 # (Optional) install PyMOL to visualize .pdb output
 sudo apt-get install pymol
 pymol Output/methadone_simulation_1.pdb

-# On the right inside of the PyMOL window you can click the S next to all or the .pdb file name to change how it is displayed.
+# Within the PyMOL window on the right- you can click the S next to 'all' or the .pdb file name-
+# allowing you to change how the model is displayed.
 My personal favorite is licorice.

 ```